Guardian Balance Bike Review

 Saddle and Bolts

-The soft saddle is comfortable for little bums and is kid-sized to prevent a child from having to splay their legs out to run.
-The seat collar is a quick release so the saddle can be raised easily as a child grows.
+The soft, kid-sized saddle keeps little bums comfortable and prevents riders from having to splay their legs out to run.
+The quick-release seat collar makes raising the saddle easy as a child grows.

 cushioned saddle and flattened axle bolts of the Guardian balance bike

-The axle bolts are flattened to prevent them from sticking out and scratching kids’ running legs.
+The axle bolts are flattened to prevent them from sticking out and catching on running legs.

 Easy Assembly